microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 There are just a few noteworthy things in this code:
 1. `MyColor.Color` is a `string` but it is used as a `Brush` when data bound in XAML, this is a capability provided by WPF.
-1. The `AddColorCommand` async callback has contains a 2 seconds delay to simulate a long-running operation.
+1. The `AddColorCommand` async callback contains a 2 seconds delay to simulate a long-running operation.
-1. We use [ObservableCollection\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1), which is supported by Remote UI, to dinamically update the list view.
+1. We use [ObservableCollection\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1), which is supported by *Remote UI*, to dynamically update the list view.
 1. `MyToolWindowData` and `MyColor` don't implement [INotifyPropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged) because, at the moment, all properties are readonly.

 # Handling long-running async commands

-One of the most important differences between Remote UI and normal WPF is that all operations that involve communication between the UI and the extension are async.
+One of the most important differences between *Remote UI* and normal WPF is that all operations that involve communication between the UI and the extension are async.

 *Async commands* like `AddColorCommand` make this explicit by providing an async callback.

 We can notice the effect of this if we click the "Add color" button multiple times in a short time: since each command execution takes 2 seconds, multiple executions will happen in parallel and multiple colors will appear in the list together when the 2 second delay is over.
 This may give the impression to the user that the "Add color" button is not working.

 ![Overlapped async command execution](overlapped-async-commands.gif "Overlapped async command execution")

-To address this, we will disable the button while the async command is executing.
+To address this, we will disable the button while the *async command* is executing.
 The most straightforward way to do this is to simply set `CanExecute` for the command to false:
 ```CSharp
 AddColorCommand = new AsyncCommand(async (parameter, ancellationToken) =>
 {